 Workers should immediately report unsafe situations to their superior.

-Instructions given by security officers should be obeyed at all times.
+Instructions given by Safety Managers should be obeyed at all times.
 Where situations occur that are patently unsafe, an employee may be ordered by or on behalf of RAI Amsterdam to terminate an activity immediately.

 Sanctions will be imposed if work is carried out in an unsafe manner or rules are not complied with as described in this manual.
 These sanctions may be imposed in the following manner: